ccamel/awesome-ccamel/README.md

 - [RDFLib/pyLODE](https://github.com/RDFLib/pyLODE) - An OWL ontology documentation tool using Python and templating, based on LODE
 - [RDFLib/rdflib](https://github.com/RDFLib/rdflib) - RDFLib is a Python library for working with RDF, a simple yet powerful language for representing information.
 - [Rapptz/discord.py](https://github.com/Rapptz/discord.py) - An API wrapper for Discord written in Python.
+- [Reecepbcups/airdrop-tools](https://github.com/Reecepbcups/airdrop-tools) - A suite of tools to airdrop under a variety of edge cases for the Cosmos Interchain
 - [SimplyStaking/panic](https://github.com/SimplyStaking/panic) - PANIC Monitoring and Alerting For Blockchains
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [Wenzel/oswatcher](https://github.com/Wenzel/oswatcher) - A framework to track the evolution of Operating Systems over time